Making mom friends sounds easy. That is until you throw in two kids, naps, meals, errands, laundry, and a job. Then it feels overwhelming.

-I would love to tell you the friendships I developed came fast and easy.
+I would love to tell you the friendships I developed in my early parenting years came fast and easy.
 They did not.
-They were slow, steady, and grew over many years.
-It was hard work.
+They were slow, steady, and grew over time.
+In fact, it was hard work.

 Pin me for later!

-I already said it took a lot of time and patience.
-Those first few years were hard as new moms because we were all tied to schedules, nap times, and family duties.
+I already said it took a lot of time and patience when making mom friends.
+Those first few years were hard as a new mom because we were all tied to schedules, nap times, and family duties.

-I had to really push myself to call other women.
-The reason I hated calling was that I was scared of rejection.
+I had to push myself to call other women.
+The reason I had difficulty making mom friends was that I was scared of rejection.

 After a while, I got so lonely I decided rejection was better than not trying.
 I kept repeating, “If you want a friend, you have to be a friend.”
-What really got me to call other women was that I was going nuts trapped in the house all day with a munchkin.
-He was cute, but we both needed friends.
+What pushed me to call other women was that I was going nuts trapped in the house all day with a munchkin.
+He was cute, but I needed a life outside of him.

 If you are tired of being alone, make the first move.
 Call some moms and get together.
 You will not be sorry if you do.

 Here are some other ideas on how to develop quality mom friends.
 Try a few of them, eventually one of these tips will be your ticket to a long friendship with another mom.

 How Do I Meet Other Moms In My Area?
 17 Ways to Find Your Tribe